cis188/bad-deployment-demo/content/syllabus/index.md

 completeness.
 An open-ended final project will give students the chance to showcase an interesting project using tools discussed in the course.

-Homework assignments will be due Sunday night at 11:59pm ET.
+Homework assignments will be due Tuesday night at 11:59pm ET.
 Homework assignments can be submitted late, up to the start of the next class, for a 10% penalty per day late.

 ## Course Materials